HackerajOfficial/TODO_APIs/README.md

 - **pipenv:** Pipenv is a tool used for managing dependencies and virtual environments in Python projects.
 It automatically creates and manages a virtual environment for your project and generates a Pipfile to specify dependencies.

 ## Features

-- **Document Query:** The chatbot is trained to understand and respond to user queries based on the information provided in documents.
-It employs machine learning algorithms to comprehend the context of the queries and provide relevant responses.
-- **Conversational Form:** When prompted by the user to call them, the chatbot initiates a conversation to collect essential user information, including Name, Email, Phone Number, and Address.
-The conversational form guides users through the information collection process, ensuring a smooth and engaging user experience.
-- **User Authentication:** Allow users to sign up, log in, and log out.
-Ensure that each user can only access and manage their own todo items.
 - **Todo Item Management:**
 Create Todo Item: Allow users to add new todo items with a title, description, and optional due date.
 View Todo Items: Display a list of todo items for the logged-in user, sorted by priority or due date.